-Please, before reading further, check out the previous three posts on Autonomy, Benevolence, and Non-Maleficence, preferably in that order.
+Please, before reading further, check out the previous three posts on Autonomy, Benevolence, and Non-Malevolence, preferably in that order.
 This will allow you to have a context as to what this blog post is about.
 This is #4 of seven, and the others will come in the next few days, as part of a”First Seven Days, First Seven Posts” challenge to myself.

 Sounds simple enough to define: do what is lawful, equitable, and justified.
 The difficulty is in defining it pragmatically.

 See, what may seem as just for one person may seem completely unethical to another.
-Similar to Non-Maleficence, where does one draw the line when it comes to the “you versus gang” situation?
+Similar to Non-Malevolence, where does one draw the line when it comes to the “you versus them” situation?
 Is it lawful to attack your attackers, to enact revenge before a court has judged who are the criminals and victims?
 Is that equitable and justified?
 I’m sure there are advocates for no direct harming of your assailants, as there are those who believe in “preventative measures”.

 Well, let’s analyse the first option: no direct harming of your assailants.
 If you were to just run away from them, throwing obstacles onto the ground in hopes that your pursuers would stumble…would that be justice?
 Not really, since they still have the ability to harm others, and may attempt to attack you again in future.
 Furthermore, it wouldn’t be highly effective in helping the police capture the criminals, who are the lawful defenders of the victims and do-gooders of society.